pedrodaou/receivable-credit-engine/README.md

 - All receivables in a portfolio belong to one single company.

 These rules are enforced inside the domain, not in external services.

+---

+**License**
+This is a learning project created for educational purposes.

+**Author**
+Created as a practical exercise in Domain-Driven Design and Java testing.